Play (Belgian TV channel): Early years

+As a full-on local channel

 Since 2004, VT4 broadcasts legally from Zaventem in Belgium.
 The new facilities enabled playout facilities for more than one channel, which was at the pipeline for SBS.
 It is available on the cable network in Brussels as well as in Flanders.
 It's also available throughout Belgium on the IPTV network of Belgacom, who offers triple play everywhere in Belgium where VDSL is available.
 It carried the 2006 FIFA World Cup, which was complemented by sister channel VIJFtv's female-centric output for the period.

 The channel broadcast a one-off dubbed episode of The Simpsons (the series was regularly broadcast in English with Dutch subtitles), Sex, Pies and Idiot Scrapes, the first episode of the twentieth season, under the title De Vlaamse Simpsons (The Flemish Simpsons) as part of the 20th anniversary of the series, on 24 October 2009.
 For the dub, the same voice actors from the movie reprised their roles.

-On 17 September 2012, VT4 was rebranded as Vier.
+Woestijnvis joins; becoming Vier

+In January 2011, two companies, De Vijver Media, parent holding of Flemish television production company Woestijnvis, and RTL Group, announced their intentions to acquire SBS Belgium, including VT4.
+Specialists believed that the group's two channels were worth €100-150 million.
+The move came when ProSiebenSat.1 Media, which acquired SBS Broadcasting's assets, decided to sell its TV and radio networks in Scandinavia, the Netherlands and Flanders.